pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-gui/index.md

 In the "Default Wallet" tab, you can view your account details, including your balance and address information such as the **validator and reward addresses**.
 Your computer acts as a node and is recognized by the validator address in the Pactus network.
-The reward address is the account address where you collect the rewards earned by participating in the consensus algorithm and proposing new blocks.
+The reward address is the account address where you collect the [rewards]({{ site.baseurl }}/learn/blockchain/incentive/) earned by participating in the consensus algorithm and proposing new blocks.

-To become a validator and participate in the consensus algorithm to earn rewards, you first need to bond or lock some coins.
+To become a validator and participate in the consensus algorithm to earn rewards, you first need to [stake]({{ site.baseurl }}/learn/consensus/proof-of-stake/) some coins.
 In the next [tutorial]({{ site.baseurl }}/user-guides/send-transactions-gui/#sending-a-bond-transaction), we will explain how to send a Bond transaction to become a validator.